top of page

 Overview

 Artium has been providing instruments for the development of inkjet printer technology for over two decades beginning with delivery of instruments to IBM and Hewlett Packard.
-The phase Doppler technology, which is the basis of these instruments, was invented by the President and CEO of Artium.
-We have continued development with funding from NASA and the U.S. Army.
+The phase Doppler technology, which is the basis of these instruments, was invented by Dr. William Bachalo, our current president, along with other senior scientists, in the early 1980s.
+Artium has continued the development with funding from U.S. governmental organizations including NASA, the Army, the Navy, the Airforce, and the Department of Energy.
 The method has proven to be ideal for inkjet printer development.

 PDI Theory of Operation